 This technique was first employed by American chemical plants and then by ICC’s Dyestuffs Division in UK.
 It is based on Heinrich’s ratio 1:29:300 opportunities must be observed before one lost time accident.
 It is based on samples and not on detailed surveys.

-Its difference with safety tour is that the tour is an unscheduled examination of work area by a team of safety personnel and may last for a longer period to assess safety standards, while safety sampling is a short tour of 15 minutes generally by one observer for the purpose of random sampling of visible defects and to mark them on a sampling checklist.
+Its difference with safety tour is that the tour is an unscheduled examination of work area by a team of safety personnel and may last for a longer period to assess safety standards, while safety sampling is a short tour of 15 minutes generally by one observer for the purpose of random sampling of visible defects and to mark them on a safety sampling checklist.

 Steps of the technique are:-